 EDAD 505 Supervisor/Teacher Leadership for Improved Instruction and Student Learning 3 Credits

 This course will explore the supervisory and evaluation practices in K-12 settings by examining and identifying the relationships among collegiality and collaboration, educational leadership, and the improvement of instruction.
 This course will emphasize the development of practical observation skills and approaches and the development of appropriate professional growth plans to enhance staff performance and bring about increased student learning.
 Multi-track evaluation programs will be examined as well as an analysis of current observation and supervisory approaches used in school districts.
 Participants in the course will develop a personal supervisory platform.
 This course will emphasize the development of collaborative and clinical supervision approaches as well as communication skills and interpersonal qualities of the effective supervisor.
-Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards, professional development standards and national school leadership standards.
+Students will demonstrate course understandings through actual classroom and school applications that are referenced to state and national standards.

 EDAD 591 Seminar/Practicum in Educational Leadership/Supervision 3 Credits